paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-004-passports.md

 Pub.
 L. 112–74, div.
 I, title VII, § 7034(m)(1), Dec.
 23, 2011, 125 Stat.
 1216.

 #### Deposit of Receipts From Expedited Passport Processing
 Pub.
 L. 103–317, title V, Aug.
 26, 1994, 108 Stat.
-1760, provided in part “That hereafter all receipts received from a new charge from expedited passport processing shall be deposited in this account as an offsetting collection and shall be available until expended”.
+1760, as amended by Pub.
+L. 115–31, div.
+J, title VII, § 7081(g), May 5, 2017, 131 Stat.
+716, provided in part “That hereafter all receipts received from a new charge from expedited passport processing shall be deposited in this account as an offsetting collection or in the Consular and Border Security Programs account and shall be available until expended”.

 #### Information From United States Passports
 Pub.
 L. 101–604, title II, § 203(d), Nov.
 16, 1990, 104 Stat.
 3083, provided that: “Notwithstanding any other provision of law, to the extent provided in appropriation Acts, for each fiscal year not more than $5,000,000 in passport fees collected by the Department of State may be credited to a Department of State account.
 Amounts credited to such account shall be available only for the costs associated with the acquisition and production of machine-readable United States passports and visas and compatible reading equipment.
 Amounts credited to such account are authorized to remain available until expended.”